HadoopIt/paper-reading-notes/README.md

 # Paper Reading Notes

-Some paper reading notes shared with my lab mates.
+Some paper reading notes previously shared with my lab mates.
 Might be good to keep an archive here.

 ## Theoretical Impediments to Machine Learning With Seven Sparks from the Causal Revolution
 **Authors:** Judea Pearl